-Meeting Date: Department ecember 1, 2009 [] Consent [] Public Hearing Submitted By: COUNTY ATTORNEY
+Meeting Date: December 15, 2 Department h d Consent [ ] Public Hearing Regular

+Submitted By: COUNTY A TTORNEY

-I. EXECUTIVE BRIEF
+I. EXECUTIVE BR IEF

-Motion and Title: Staff recommends motion to approve on preliminary reading and advertise for public hearing on December 15, 2009, at 9:30 a.m.: An Ordinance of the Board of County Commissioners of Palm Beach County, Florida, establishing the Palm Beach County Commission on Ethics; providing for creation and jurisdiction; providing for membership qualifications, terms and vacancy; providing for applicability of the Code of Ethics; providing for organization of the Commission on Ethics; providing for powers and duties; providing for financial support; providing for procedure on complaints filed; providing for public hearing procedures; providing for notification and referral to other authorities; providing for dismissal of complaints; providing for frivolous or groundless complaints; providing for effect on other laws; providing for prospective jurisdiction; providing for personnel proceeding; providing for statute of limitations; providing for advisory opinion; providing for appeals; providing for repeal of laws in conflict; providing for an effective date.
+Motion and Title: Staff recommends motion to adopt: An Ordinance of the Board of County Commissioners of Palm Beach County, Florida, establishing the Palm Beach County Commission on Ethics; providing for creation and jurisdiction; providing for membership qualifications, terms and vacancy; providing for applicability of the Code of Ethics; providing for organization of the Commission on Ethics; providing for powers and duties; providing for financial support; providing for procedure on complaints filed; providing for public hearing procedures; providing for notification and referral to other authorities; providing for dismissal of complaints; providing for frivolous or groundless complaints; providing for effect on other laws; providing for prospective jurisdiction; providing for personnel proceeding; providing for statute of limitations; providing for advisory opinion; providing for appeals; providing for repeal of laws in conflict; providing for severability; providing for inclusion in the Code of Laws and Ordinances; and providing for an effective date.